iree-org/iree/build_tools/scripts/integrate/README.md

 ```

 ### Cherry-picking

+Please add the integrator to reviewers in the cherry-pick PR, so the integrator
+won't miss the commits when bumping submodules.
+If you don't know who is the
+integrator, you can reach out to @hanchung on discord or add hanhanW as a reviewer.

 We support cherry-picking specific commits in to both llvm-project and mlir-hlo.
 This should only ever be done to incorporate patches that enable further